Building habits that stick

 After I sit down at my desk → I will write down my three priorities for the day.

-After I brush my teeth at night → I will do a 1-minute mood check-in on MindScape.
+After I brush my teeth at night → I will do a 1-minute mood check-in on Mindscape.

 - Want to meditate?
 Start with 1 minute of deep breathing.
-Not 10 minutes — one.

 - Want to read more?
 Read one page before bed.
-Just one.

 - Want to exercise?
 Do a single push-up.
-That is your entire workout.

 - Want to stay hydrated?
 Drink one glass of water when you wake up.